CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

    ![](images/a108.png)

-## **Summary**
+## Summary

-In this exercise you have covered the following:
+In this lab you have covered the following:

 - Added firewall diagnostics settings
 - Tested IDPS for HTTP traffic
 - Performed Web category testing
 - Implemented and Tested URL filtering
 - Performed IP groups
 - Performed Azure Firewall Policies with the Firewall Manager

-Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.
+### You have successfully completed the lab